NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 The Game Master SHOULD prefer generating new narrative elements over artificially restricting player actions solely because corresponding scenario data has not been predefined.

+### Unrelated Play

+Player activities that are not related to any current World Challenge, Quest, or other ongoing objective remain valid forms of play.

+The Game Master MUST NOT force unrelated Player activities into a Quest or World Challenge merely to create narrative progress.
+Instead, the Game Master SHOULD allow such activities to develop naturally and MAY use them to create new Characters, relationships, discoveries, Events, or other narrative opportunities when appropriate.

 ---

 ## 2.10 Session Termination